 Meanwhile, meaningful parts of the Church of Christ world refuses to even study the Bible on the subject or discuss it.
 This is even though 20+ passages in the Bible ask women to speak to, teach, and have authority over men, in an assembly and elsewhere.

-The Easter aversion may have lessened appreciation for Christ’s request of women—it is among the very first things our saviour did upon his resurrection—and of women at the tomb and their role in the teaching of the good news of the resurrection.
+The traditional Easter aversion may have lessened appreciation for Christ’s request of women—it is among the very first things our saviour did upon his resurrection—and of women at the tomb and their role in the teaching of the good news of the resurrection.

 I. The Church of Christ on Easter: Traditional View